TheOneMaster/4-Stock/readme.md

 * Tournament Details
 * Pages for event Details (results, brackets, etc)

 ## Features to be implemented
 * Get better sorting for tournament search (check API for something I missed or message maintaners)
 * Additional filtering options for tournaments
-* Brackets page must be implemented
+* Add proper location support (use Google dev API for maps)
+* Brackets page currently only lists the sets present in the bracket.
+Change to display tree formatting when possible